4: The Chalk

 Flint

 You might notice the black flint stones (!) scattered everywhere.
-Flint is a type of quartz formed in sedimentary rocks i.e. those formed underwater.
+Flint is a type of quartz found as pebbles and stones in sedimentary rocks.
 No one is quite sure how they are formed.
-A popular theory is that minerals (mainly silicon) filled gaps in the chalk left by dead sea sponges and burrowing crustaceans or molluscs and that this has solidified, compressed and crystallised over time.
+A popular theory is that minerals (mainly silicon) filled gaps in the chalk left by dead sea sponges and burrowing crustaceans or molluscs, and over time this was compressed and crystallised.

-That turned out to be a godsend for our unshaven Palaeolithic forbears, who found that the sharp edges of the flint made a good tool for cutting up animals, trees, or irritating neighbours.
-Very much later they were put to use for lighting fires and in ‘flintlock’ guns used as an updated means of neighbour disposal.
+That turned out to be a godsend for our unshaven Palaeolithic forbears, who found that the sharp edges of the flint made a good tool for cutting up trees, animals and neighbours.
+Much later, they were put to use for lighting fires and later still in the ‘flintlock’ guns, used as an updated means of despatching those neighbours.
 There are flint mines and quarries in the Chilterns, the most scenic for my money being Pitstone Hill, just east of Tring.

-Erosion eats away the chalk and leaves the flints behind, sometimes covered in a white layer that is not chalk but another layer of quartz and quite hard to rub off.
-I am told that flints can contain fossils, but I haven't had much luck, most of those that I have found have been small and ill-defined like the small ammonites below.
+Erosion eats away the chalk, leaving the flints behind, sometimes encased in a thin white layer of quartz that looks like chalk but isn't, and is quite hard to rub off.
+I am told that flints can contain fossils, but I haven't had much luck.
+Most of those that I have found have been small and ill-defined, like the small ammonites below.
 (You can easily see whoppers in the West Country!)

 Soils

-Arable land is found closer to the scarps in the Downs than the Chilterns.
-Wheat seems to predominate although the Barley looks happier.
+Arable land is found closer to the scarps in the Downs than in the Chilterns.
+Wheat seems to predominate, although the barley looks happier.
 Maybe there isn't enough demand for it.
 Drink more beer!
-There is more variety on the dip slopes including the garish yellow rapeseed and, more rarely, lovely blue linseed.
+There is more variety on the dip slopes, including a thankfully decreasing acreage of the garish yellow rapeseed and, more rarely, lovely blue linseed.
 Beans and peas are sometimes grown in rotation with cereals to preserve the health of the soil.
-I am no expert on plant life so if you think I have got it wrong, please let me know.
+I am no expert on plant life, so if you think I have got it wrong, please let me know.

-A more recent use for chalk is as fertiliser.
-The valley soils can be acidic and chalk, being alkaline, can balance this.
-In some places, it was dried in kilns to create dust and in others just spread directly on the fields.
+The chalk can also be used as fertiliser, and that explains some of the holes in the ground you come across.
+The valley soils can be acidic, and chalk, being alkaline, provides some balance.
+In some places, it was dried in kilns to create dust, and in others, it was just spread directly on the fields.
 It is also still used for aggregates, which is rather sad in my view.
 Couldn’t they use the ugly grey stuff instead?
-And of course, you can still find it in some kinds of toothpaste.
+And of course, you can still find it in some kinds of toothpaste and your packet of Rennies!

 Chalk Figures

-My favourite is the impressively endowed Cerne Abbas Giant, shown below which, thanks to some recent scientific magic with lasers and snails, we now know is medieval was cut in medieval times, maybe 1000 years ago give or take a few centuries.
+My favourite is the impressively endowed Cerne Abbas Giant, shown below, which, thanks to some recent scientific magic with lasers and snails, we now know is medieval and was cut in medieval times, maybe 1000 years ago, give or take a few centuries.

 Another genuinely ancient effort is the Horse at Uffington near Wantage.
 Even though the outline design looks sleekly modern, judging by the dating of associated debris, it is between 2,000 and 3,000 years old.